 The New World SystemMarcel Griaule, Dieu d'eau p.45 and Conversations with Ogotemmêli p.39

-These Dogon recursive pots are depicting this concept.
+These Dogon recursive pots are depicting the three red giant stars responsible for the creation and regeneration of our Milky Way Galaxy and Solar System.
 According to the Dogon elder Ogotemmêli, the bottom pot of these three was the first and a symbol of the first Sun and the womb.Marcel Griaule, Dieu d'eau p.45 and Conversations with Ogotemmêli p.142

 Because red giants were considered pregnant Suns and associated with the divine feminine, young Dogon wives lived in their father's home until after the birth of their third child.
 Afterwards they moved into their husband's ginna (big family home).Dorey, The Rose: Dogon Star Knowledge p.
 45 This mimicked what went on cosmically involving the three red giant stars giving birth to new worlds.